CenturyLinkCloud/PublicKB/Cloud Application Manager/Deploying Anywhere/using-compute-instances.md

 **Note**: Unlike other provider types, this one does not require any synchronization process and it does not support deployment policies either, since there is no direct deployment support on it.

 ### Register a Server
 You can launch boxes on any infrastructure by running the Cloud Application Manager agent.
-The agent is required to execute box variables and scripts and run lifecycle operations.
-Once the provider is created, users can register VMs or physical machines to this Provider by clicking **Self-Register Scripts**
+The agent is required to execute scripts, manage box variables and run lifecycle operations.
+Once the provider is created, users can register VMs or physical machines to this Provider by using the code snippet provided by clicking **Self-Register Scripts**

 ![register-a-server-1.png](../../images/cloud-application-manager/deploying-anywhere/compute-instances/compute_instances_2.png)